 - No Wi-Fi

 Though the Go PT may have the edge over this earlier model thanks to its super-wide visibility, the Reolink Go is a slightly more affordable model that boasts many of the same features as its older brother.

 How Do Cellular Security Cameras Work?

-A cellular surveillance camera delivers video signals via a mobile network rather than a dedicated Internet connection, making it the ideal security option for regions without Internet or electricity.
+Much like a cell phone, a cellular surveillance camera delivers video signals via a mobile network rather than a dedicated Internet connection, making it the ideal security option for regions without Internet or electricity.